plantformatics/phaseLD/README.md

 ```

 ## Output
-phaseLD will output 3 files, with the suffix '.out', '.log', '.raw_hap'.
-The '.out' file contains the probabilities of both haplotypes for each individual in a given window.
+phaseLD will output 3 files, with the suffix '.bayes', '.log', '.raw_hap'.
+The '.bayes' file contains the probabilities of both haplotypes for each individual in a given window.
 The '.log' file contains all the information from the LD calculations.
 The '.raw_hap' file contains the non-window haplotype, with the normalized probability of the correct phase assignment.

 ## Usage
 ```